 Bad driving isn’t just unsafe.
 It’s expensive.
 Your driving habits have a direct impact on your car’s fuel consumption.
 Planning your travel, following speed limits, maintaining safe following distances and paying attention to traffic, weather and road conditions will keep you safer, allow your vehicle to operate more efficiently, and ultimately, save you money.

-The Massachusetts annual car inspection costs $29.00 each year.
-Find a Mass inspection station near you for your inspection sticker today!
+The Massachusetts annual car inspection costs $35.00 each year.
+Find an inspection station near your home or work.

 Involved in teen driver safety for 75 years, AAA has a full range of tools to help parents and teens throughout the whole learning-to-drive process.
 Keys2Drive provides parents an easy way to work with their teens through each step, from choosing a driver education program to deciding when solo driving is permitted.